balanced/balanced-docs/overview/rev1/best_practices.rst

 Shipping Address
 ~~~~~~~~~~~~~~~~

-Marketplaces may supply shipping fulfillment information by prefixing keys
+You may supply shipping fulfillment information by prefixing keys
 specifying address data with the ``shipping.`` prefix.
 The specific
 fields you may provide are: